Fano fourfolds of K3 type: FK3 from cubic fourfolds

 \section{FK3 from cubic fourfolds}

 This section contains the list of the Fano fourfolds of K3 type that we obtained inside products of flag manifolds, where at least one projection is the blow up of a cubic fourfold.
 In this section as well as in the next sections, for each Fano fourfold we list its invariants, we study its geometric properties via the projections on the factors of the ambient variety, and we provide information on its rationality.
 Possible orthogonal decompositions are also exhibited, and we refer to \cref{sec:SOD} for the corresponding notation.
+We only list the Hodge numbers which are different from zero, of course avoiding to mention the Hodge symmetries and $h^{0,0}$.

 \begin{fano}\fanoid{2-36-144-2} $\mZ(\PP^1 \times \PP^5,\of(0,3) \oplus \of(1,1))$.